Mobile, Alabama: 2020 census

+Annexation and population changes

-As of the 2020 census, there were 187,041 people, 77,772 households, and 45,953 families residing in the city.
-The population density was 1341.0 PD/sqmi.
-There were 89,215 housing units.
-The racial makeup of the city was 40.12% White, 51.06% Black or African American, 0.27% Native American, 1.80% Asian, 0.06% Pacific Islander, and 3.13% from two or more races.
-Hispanic or Latino people of any race were 3.23% of the population.
-After annexing areas west of the city in July 2023, Mobile's population increased to 204,689 residents, making it the second-most populous city in Alabama with only Huntsville having a larger population.
-The annexation shifted racial demographics; Mobile became a majority-minority city with Black or African American residents remaining the largest racial group.
+After annexing areas west of the city in July 2023, Mobile's population increased to 204,689 residents, making it the second-most populous city in Alabama, with only Huntsville having a larger population.
+The annexation shifted racial demographics.
+Mobile became a majority-minority city, with Black or African American residents remaining the largest racial group.

-A racial distribution map of Mobile, 2010 U.S. Census.
-Each dot is 25 people: White, Black, Asian, Hispanic or Other (yellow).
+Religion

-According to American Values Atlas data published in 2014, the majority of the population were Christians, with 36% identifying as white evangelical Protestant, 18% identifying as black Protestant, 13% as mainline Protestant, and 7% as Catholic.
+In 2014, the majority of the population were Christians, with 36% identifying as white evangelical Protestant, 18% identifying as black Protestant, 13% as mainline Protestant, and 7% as Catholic.
 14% of the population identified as unaffiliated with any religion.

+American Community Survey

-According to the 2024 American Community Survey estimates, 19.7% of the population was under 18.
-The median age was 38.6.
-The average family size was 3.13 people.
+According to the 2024 American Community Survey estimates, the average family size was 3.13 people.
 The median household income in Mobile was $50,156, while the median income for a family was $73,717.
 15.2% of the population were living below the poverty line.